CALCULATE YOUR SIP RETURNS

 Sometimes, investing in the parent company of an IPO can increase your chances of being allotted to its subsidiaries’ IPOs.
 While this isn’t a guaranteed method, companies often favour existing shareholders in their allotment process as a way of rewarding loyalty.

 Some companies even set aside a certain percentage of shares for existing shareholders in an IPO.
+This is known as the Shareholder Quota.
 If you’re interested in a subsidiary’s IPO and the parent company is already listed, buying its shares could give you an edge during allotment.

 8. Engage Consistently with IPOs